Introduction: Sound Light Robot

 Step 3: Build the Circuit

-The Rc2 resistor was chosen as 10 kohm instead of 1 kohm to increase the charging time constant.
-The time constant is a multiplication of capacitor (C2) and resistor (Rb2) value.
-An alternative would be to use a higher C2 capacitor value but this would mean using a electrolytic capacitor which is not very reliable compared to pillow or ceramic capacitors.
+The Rc1b resistor was chosen as 10 kohm instead of 1 kohm to increase the charging time constant.
+The discharging time constant is a multiplication of capacitor (C1) and resistor (Rb2) value.
+An alternative would be to use a higher C1 capacitor value but this would mean using an electrolytic capacitor which is not very reliable compared to the pillow or ceramic capacitors.

 You can replace the light bulbs with bright LEDs.
-If a LED consumes 10 mA with 2 V needed power supply the required series resistor is (Vs - Vled) / Iled = (3 V - 2 V) / 10 mA = 100 ohms.
-You can put additional LED in parallel and reduce the series resistor in half or you can put a few LEDs with 100 ohm resistors in parallel to power transistor.
+If a LED consumes 10 mA with 2 V needed power supply the required series Rc4 resistor is (Vs - Vled) / Iled = (3 V - 2 V) / 10 mA = 100 ohms.
+You can put an additional LED in parallel and reduce the series resistor in half or you can put a few LEDs with 100-ohm resistors in parallel to power transistor.

-You only needs three general purpose BJT transistors.
-However, you have to purchase a few in case you burn them by connecting to wrong pins.
-General purpose transistors are very cheap.
+You only need three general-purpose BJT transistors.
+However, you have to purchase a few in case you burn them by connecting to the wrong pins.
+General-purpose transistors are very cheap.

 Rc4 only needs to be a power resistor if you are using light bulbs.

-The Rb1 resistor controls to brightness of the light bulbs or bright LEDs.
+The Rb1 resistor controls the brightness of the light bulbs or bright LEDs.